Investor diligence guide

 Frequently asked questions

-A practical startup data room includes formation documents, bylaws, board approvals, EIN evidence, cap table, stock records, SAFEs, financing documents, financials, metrics, customer proof, contracts, IP records, team materials, pitch deck, and investor update history.
+Requests may include formation documents, bylaws, board approvals, EIN evidence, cap table, stock records, SAFEs, financing documents, financials, metrics, customer proof, contracts, IP records, team materials, pitch deck, and investor update history.
+The actual scope varies by investor, company, stage, and transaction.

 Start the data room after incorporation and maintain it before fundraising.
 It is easier to keep records current than to reconstruct company history when investors ask.